Local divorce representation you deserve

 There are two types of child custody recognized in Wauwatosa.
 These are legal custody and physical placement.
 In most family law cases, the family courts in Wisconsin strive to divide both types of custody equally among both parents.

 Legal custody refers to the ability to make decisions for the child.
-These may include when a child can obtain their driver’s license, or what school they will attend.
+These may include when a child can obtain their driver’s license, what school they will attend, or any matters regarding child relocation.
 Physical placement refers to where the child will spend their time, and which parent they will spend their time with.

 Although the courts will try to award shared physical placement in most cases, the best interests of the child are always given priority.
 These factors must be analyzed when creating a parenting schedule.
 The court may also order the parents to attend mediation to resolve the issue.
 If mediation is unsuccessful, a guardian ad litem will be assigned by the courts.
 A guardian ad litem is a family attorney who will examine the best interests of the child and make their own recommendations to the court.